bryandugan/bryan-dugan/content/posts/VSCode Essentials/VSCode Essentials.md

 ## Extensions

-One of the things that makes Visual Studio Code so powerful is it's use of extensions.
+One of the things that make Visual Studio Code so powerful is its use of extensions.
 You can customize your editor to have as many extensions as you need.
 Below is a list of extensions that I have installed and use on a regular basis.

 ### Angular Language Service